coffee19850519/single_cell_spatial_image/README.md

       Demo_result/
       |__RGB_images/
    ```
-*	The folder 'RGB_images' stores generative visuals of tissue architectures from different embedding parameters.
+*	The folder 'RGB_images' stores generated RGB images of tissue architectures from different embedding parameters.
-*	This Demo takes 25-30 mins to generate all results on a machine with 64-core CPU.
+This demo takes 25-30 mins to generate all results on the machine with a 64-core CPU.

 ### Evaluate predictive tissue architecture with annotations
 Run the following command line to generate visuals of gene expression from different embedding parameters, segmentation maps with top5 Moran's I and their evaluation metrics.
 For demonstration, please download the example data from [here](https://bmbl.bmi.osumc.edu/downloadFiles/GitHub_files/S13.zip), the pretrained model from [here](https://bmbl.bmi.osumc.edu/downloadFiles/GitHub_files/model_S13.zip) and put unzip folders 'S13' and 'model_S13' in the source code folder.